MohammadRauf0/expo-news-app/README.md

 - **SDK Compatibility**: This app only works on Expo SDK 51.
 - **API Key**: A valid NewsData API key is required for API functionality.
 - **Data Fetching Delay**: Fetching breaking news includes a 2-second delay for better UX.

 ---

-## 🎨 Screenshots

-[Add screenshots to showcase your app features.]

----